appsoftwareltd/agent-kanban-public/README.md

 This repository is for:

-- Distribution of public resources
+- Distribution of public resources and docs
 - Issue tracking
+- Discussion